 Managing Remote Staff: Focus on outcomes

-Donor Events: If you decide not to hold the donor event—like every one of my clients right now—and you have already paid a deposit, empathetically negotiate, do not demand.
+If you decide not to hold the stakeholder event—like every one of my clients right now—and you have already paid a deposit, empathetically negotiate, do not demand.
 Get on the phone right away, acknowledge to the business representative that you understand how difficult and challenging this time is for them.
 It must be really scary.
 Let them know you understand, especially the hardship their employees are experiencing.
 If you are aware of nonprofit agencies in the community that can help them, make a list of the agencies and their services, and offer to make inquiries if it makes sense.
 Then tell them you don’t want to cancel, but postpone.
 Ask if they would be willing to transfer your deposits to a future date—within a reasonable amount of time.

 Necessity is the mother of invention.
 Use this opportunity to re-conceive an alternative donor experience—even if it’s just a way to keep in touch.
 What might you do digitally?
 Is it about recognition?
 Is it about cultivation?
 Stir up your creative juices to think about what you might do through social media to connect with donors.
 What other digital or telecommunication approaches can you employ?
 How can you use the notice of event cancellation to strike up a meaningful conversation on the phone?
 Or through email?
 Or can you offer a webcast?
 These are just a few top-of-mind suggestions.
 The point is: don’t waste this opportunity to rethink business-as-usual.

-Board Meetings: If your board is concerned about meeting, especially if they have to travel by air, use the opportunity to your advantage.
+If your board is concerned about meeting, especially if they have to travel by air, use the opportunity to your advantage.
 There are some terrific new video-conferencing software packages on the market that allow you to share documents easily.
 It is worth the investment to put board members at ease.
 Test them out in advance.

 Again, is there an opportunity to innovate?
 Maybe you can change the way meetings are run—changes that have eluded you until now.
 Stay positive.
 And use that energy to create.

-Staff Working Remotely: This may be a new, if only temporary, reality for many organizations.
+This may be a new, if only temporary, reality for many organizations.
 The major concern is how to stay productive.
 Let me offer some topline suggestions.